brunopk/sc-rpi/doc/linux.md

 systemctl daemon-reload
 ```

-### Logging

-Also logs can be obtained with the [journal command line interface](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs).
-For example, with this command :
+**Reading service logs : **

 ```bash
 journalctl -u sc-rpi.service
 ```

-something like this can be obtained :
+this command will return something like this :

 ```txt
 Feb 06 23:42:03 raspberrypi systemd[1]: Started sc-rpi server.
 Feb 06 23:42:04 raspberrypi <path to sc-rpi>/main.py[559]: sc-rpi server ready to listen new connections.
 Feb 06 23:42:04 raspberrypi systemd[1]: sc-rpi.service: Succeeded.
 ```

+For more more information about the `journalctl` command refer to [this](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs) link.

 ## Network configuration